111116/console.log/README.md

 You only need to include the file `consolelog.hpp` and start using `console.log` in your project!

-Note that you should use at least C++11.
+Note that you should use C++11 or above.

 ## Usage